strontian/protocol-ai/README.md

 }
 ```

-Prepare a prompt for the LLM by combining the instructions for using the protocl with a task request:
+Prepare a prompt for the LLM by combining the protocol instructions with a task request:

 ```typescript
   const protocol = new Protocol(Octopus)